ben-pearce/remote-ffmpeg-docker-mod/README.md

 ## Planned functionality
 - Local FFMPEG failover
 - Round robin load balancing with multiple remote hosts
-- Automatic detection of remote envrionment distro & installation of SSHFS.
 - Automatic retrying when remote is unavailable with configurable timeouts.
 - Manipulation of ffmpeg flags on a per-host basis, using regex replacements.